 It’s 6:30am and the alarm jolts me out of slumber.
 With my eyes barely open, I sit up, reach down for my cell phone, and think to myself: I wonder how many likes I got on my posts overnight.
 I hope I get finally noticed for my hard work and accomplishments today.
 Why does it feel like I’m sometimes left in the shadows?
 Today’s got to be my day!
 Basically, each morning, being selfish is the first place my mind goes.

 Suddenly, my husband flips the switch.
 I wipe my eyes and begin to welcome light back into my life as I crawl out of bed.
-I look at my blocked-out calendar, and with embarrassing conviction I whisper to myself, ”I’m done waking up to the wrong one.”
+I look at my blocked-out calendar, and with embarrassing conviction I whisper to myself, ”I’m done being selfish.”

 It’s because I fall into the trap of comparison.
 My thoughts go from thinking about helping someone or celebrating a person to wanting to do better than that person.
 I want more “likes” and more affirmations.
 That’s how you gain acceptance from this world, isn’t it?
 But, it’s not what we’re called to as Christ-followers.
 We’re called to a more selfless path.

 Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; do not merely look out for your own personal interests, but also for the interests of others.
 Philippians 2:3-4 NASB